 A curated list of e-commerce events, conferences and summits throughout Europe you shouldn’t miss in 2020.

 User-friendly online shop draws up 170% increase in conversion.

 Swedish Distanshandelsdagen 2014 had a strong focus on internationalisation, customer experience and cross channel scenarios.

 Sweden’s e-commerce is booming: As an annual average, Internet shoppers spend more than 1000 € each – mostly on books, clothes and home electronics.
 Meanwhile, the online trading in Sweden generates an annual turnover of over 7 billion euros, with a rising trend.

 Despite persisting language barriers among EU inhabitants, the economical life throughout the EU is growing progressively together.
-Not least due to the strong will of some politicians, such as Wolfgang Schäuble (“For the future we need more Europe, not less Europe”) do we seek for a merging of the electronic commerce among the EU member countries.
+Not least due to the strong will of some politicians, such as Wolfgang Schäuble (“For the future, we need more Europe, not less Europe”) do we seek for a merging of electronic commerce among the EU member countries.
 This will be achieved by adopting a new law by the end of 2013.
-This will initiate an enormous boost related to the cross-border European e-commerce.
+This will initiate an enormous boost related to cross-border European e-commerce.

 What drives Europe’s eCommerce markets?
 Usability in the UK, outstanding solutions to optimize conversion rates in Germany, internationalization, and m-commerce in France, SEO investments in Spain and Italy, increasing visibility of online shop’s webpage – this is just a snapshot of the hottest eCommerce topics in Europe.
 This report highlights the current trends and gives an outlook for six European eCommerce markets.